Luketedwards/harmonize/README.md

  # Credits

 ## Code
-* Materialize was used to generate the initial layout of my UI.
+* Materialize was used to generate the initial layout of my UI, and some of their components (dropdown menus, container with tabs) was used in the final version of the project.

 ## Content

-## Media

 ### Images
 ---